0 In Notes From Elizabeth

 Crickets chirping and clicking late at night.
 Lake frogs creeeeeking and croaking at sundown.
 I even got the rare treat of experiencing, in literal surround sound, the popping and crackling of an entire madrone grove shedding its bark in seasonal exfoliation.

-And, what captivated me most in these strange times was the birdsong.
+And what captivated me most in these strange times was the birdsong.

 It is here, in this sunbathed avian oasis, where hundreds of birds gather.
 In the branches above — Stellar’s Jays, Mourning Doves, and Acorn Woodpeckers.
 In the brush below — Dark-eyed Juncos, California Towhees, and White-crowned Sparrows.
-And, no doubt, countless other varieties I haven’t yet identified.
-All singing with gusto their beguiling songs in unorganized unison.
+And, no doubt, countless other varieties I haven’t yet identified—all singing with gusto their beguiling songs in unorganized unison.

 I’ve made it a practice to linger here in stillness every day.
 To be bathed in the vibratory shower of cheeps and chirps, trills and twitters, and infinite other flavors of notes and melodies.
 And as I let the vibrations pass through me, the static inside and around me dissolves.
 I notice a gentle, gradual restoration of clarity and coherence in my thoughts and emotions.